-The arrangements and measures in place are managed by the Compliance department, which is independent from the front-office departments.

-Policies and procedures are reviewed and updated on a regular basis to reflect changes in the law or regulations, or changes to its business activities.
+Conflicts of interest procedures and controls are managed by the Compliance department, which is independent from the front-office departments.
+They are reviewed and updated on a regular basis to reflect changes in the law or regulations, or changes to its business activities.
 Where necessary, subsidiary of the firm or core businesses may establish additional procedure and policies.